decentraland/collections-graph/README.md

 `Postgres 14` is required to run tests locally.
 That is because `graph-node`, the underlying engine to index the subgraph, needs it.

-An alternative to run tests locally without Postgres is to have `Docker` installed.
-In that case, tests can be run using:
+An alternative to run tests locally without installing Postgres is through `Docker.
+To run them, use the following command:

 ```
 npm run test:docker